KNX-IOT/KNX-IOT-Virtual-Router/README.md

-# The KNX IOT Router application
+# The KNX IoT Router application

+A KNX IoT Router is the router functionality between KNX IoT and KNX/NetIP and KNX/TP.
+The configuration of the KNX/NETIP side is done via KNX IoT.

+Note: This application only supplies the KNX IoT side, e.g. the configuration part only.

+## Applications

 The following applications are in this folder: